 What to expect from our online classes

-These will be LIVE classes with our senior teacher, Julie , who will be teaching from home rather than the studio.
+These will be LIVE classes with our teachers who will be teaching from home rather than the studio.
 The classes will be run through video conferencing software called Zoom and you will receive a link to join the class (it will be called a meeting) beforehand.

 The most usual way of "joining" the class is by using a device with a camera - pc, laptop, tablet or mobile phone (however this is not so good for you to see with).

-Depending on the number of people in the class and the equipment that Julie uses, you both should see each other in action.
-Julie may not be able to see everyone at once, so you may not have the same level of interaction as you would in the studio, but she will be able to give feedback and corrections (as long as she can see you on your mat - see 'Getting ready for class' below).
+Depending on the number of people in the class and the equipment that the teacher uses, you both should see each other in the lesson.
+It is possible that the teacher may not be able to see everyone all the time, so you may not have the same level of interaction as you would in the studio, but the teacher will be able to give feedback and corrections (as long as they can see you on your mat - see 'Getting ready for class' below).

 Please note that by participating in one of our online classes you agree to assume full responsibility for any risks, injuries or damages, known or unknown, which might occur as a result.
 So make sure to clear a sensible amount of space in your home, and practice within your capacity.

 How Zoom works

 • Zoom is free for you as a student.
 You do NOT need to pre-install Zoom or pay for a subscription.

 • You will be prompted to download and install zoom once you click on the link for the class (and it'll save any confusion about which version to use).

 • Please say YES to launching Zoom and YES to joining with audio / video.
 Select 'speaker view'.

 • It is helpful in the first instance if you can 'arrive' for your class 10-15 minutes before start time so that you and Julie, or someone else, can get any technical issues sorted out.